11 Injured After Ambulance T-Bones Minivan In Aurora

 Police report the ambulance had a patient in the vehicle and lights and sirens were activated while the ambulance headed westbound on Galena and T-boned the minivan going southbound on West Street at the stop sign.

-11 total people were injured and transferred to hospitals.
+11 people were injured and transferred to hospitals.

 The 22-year-old minivan driver, a 27-year-old female passenger, and six children were all taken to a hospital.